SolaceLabs/solace-pretty-dump/README.md

 ### A word on performance

 I filled up a queue with > 1M messages in it.
 I used a browser and Selector to find a message I knew was at the back of the queue (looking for its Application Message ID / JMS Message ID).
 It literally took a few seconds.
 I ran the same test, using a client-side Filter, set to something equivalient: `^AppMessageID: +aaron123$` and it took maybe a minute or two to scrub through all the messages on the queue.
+So: Selectors are great for browsing...
+Solace just doesn't recommend them for live data routing as typically same behaviour can be achieved through topic subscriptions, which are much more performant.

+## Additional Parameters

+There are a number of (argument order doesn't matter) parameters that have been added, and are documented in `prettydump -hm`.
+Specifically:

+- `--selector="blah"` See [Selectors](#selectors) above
+- `--filter="blah"` See [Client-side Filtering](#client-side-filtering) above
+- `--count=n` If you specify a number > 0, then PrettyDump will quit after receiving this many messages.
+If you specify a number < 0, then PrettyDump will read/store this many messages and hold them internally until you quit `Ctrl+C` the app, at which point it will dump them to the screen.
+This is exceptionally useful for browsing the last, say, 100 messages off a very deep queue.
+Note if _consuming_ from a queue (`q:queueName`) then it will consume/ACK (aka delete) these messages.
+- `--raw` Do not perform any pretty-print formatting on text string payloads.
+This applies to JSON and XML.
+Binary encodings such as SDTMaps, SDTStreams, Protobuf, etc. will be unaffected.
+- `--dump` Binary dump (à la SdkPerf `-md`) all message payloads to screen.
+This parameter overrides `--raw`.
+- `--trim` In one-line mode, trim payloads to console width to keep terminal display nice and neat
+- `--ts` Print the time-of-day the message was received by PrettyDump (not actual message timestamp).
+Works in both regular and one-line mode.
+Very useful if needing to observe timings between messages or exactly when live messages were received.
+- `--export` By default, PrettyDump adds `#noexport/` prefix to every topic subscription, to help not overload DMR/MNR links by subscribing to things accidentally.
+See https://docs.solace.com/Messaging/No-Export.htm.
+Use this to disable.
+- `--compressed` Tell PrettyDump you want to connect using streaming compression (not payload compression new feature).
+This is super useful when connecting over long RTT / WAN links.
+For non-TLS, this is port 55003.
+- `--defaults` Print all the JCSMPProperties that you might be able to override.
+Or check the docs: https://docs.solace.com/API-Developer-Online-Ref-Documentation/java/com/solacesystems/jcsmp/JCSMPProperties.html